Face posets of tropical polyhedra and monomial ideals: Introduction

+Those six, along with two further occurring posets, are visualised in Figure~\ref{fig:several+face+posets}.
 The strictness of the inclusions is deduced through the construction of separating examples.
-Those and further occuring posets are visualised in Figure~\ref{fig:several+face+posets}.
 Each of these posets is a natural candidate as a face poset of a monomial tropical polyhedron that emphasises different properties.
 The pseudovertex poset is a highly refined tropical object, derived from the covector decomposition of tropical polyhedra introduced in~\cite{DevelinSturmfels:2004}, that records all possible candidates for faces.
 The max-min poset is a far simpler poset that restricts to well-behaved faces that overcome some of the discrepancy displayed in \cite{DevelinYu:2007}, as well as exhibiting the natural duality of monomial tropical polyhedra.
 The max-lattice is the natural generalisation of the LCM-lattice, an object from the study of monomial ideals that preserves many homological properties of the monomial ideal \cite{GasharovPeevaWelker:1999,IchimKatthanMoyanoFernandez:2017}.
-The CP-order is an object from order theory \cite{FelsnerKappes:2008,Kappes:2006}, used to study orthogonal surfaces and that captures many of the desirable geometric properties one would want a face to exhibit.
-Finally, the Scarf poset is derived from the construction of \emph{primitive sets} for Scarf's algorithmic proof of Brower's fixed point theorem in~\cite{Scarf:1973}.
-While his work operates under a genericity assumption, his definition was generalised to the language of more general monomial ideals in~\cite{BayerPeevaSturmfels:1998}.
+The CP-order is an object from order theory \cite{FelsnerKappes:2008,Kappes:2006}, used to study orthogonal surfaces~\cite{Miller:2002} (called `grid surfaces' there) and that captures many of the desirable geometric properties one would want a face to exhibit.
+Finally, the Scarf poset is derived from the construction of \emph{primitive sets} for Scarf's algorithmic proof of Brouwer's fixed point theorem in~\cite{Scarf:1973}.
+While his work operates under a genericity assumption, his definition was generalised to the language of more general monomial ideals in~\cite{BayerPeevaSturmfels:1998, Miller:2000}.
+From this viewpoint, the Scarf poset can be viewed as an extension of the Scarf complex to allow unbounded faces.